Best Instant Pot Baked Beans – Dry or Canned

 • Vegetarian: Alternatively, make these without the bacon and using vegetable broth.

-• Garlicky: For garlic lovers out there, add more minced garlic and also some garlic powder for a more pronounced flavor.
+• Garlicky: For garlic lovers, add more minced garlic and garlic powder for a more pronounced flavor.

 Serving suggestions: